neuropathbasel-pub/CnQuant/README_WSL2.md

 >You may change settings for CnQuant apps in WSL2 by modifying /home/cnquant/.env file.

 3. Copy Sentrix ID pairs:
-- Place your Sentrix ID pairs and reference IDAT files in:.
+- Place your Sentrix ID pairs and reference IDAT files in:
 ```
 \\wsl.localhost\cnquant\home\cnquant\data\idat
 ```